 Defense Intelligence Agency (DIA) – The DIA is an intelligence agency tasked with the collection and analysis of military intelligence from foreign nations (through clandestine and overt methods).
 In other words, DIA is a military counterpart of the CIA with more specific and special responsibilities.

-National Security Agency (NSA) – The NSA is a U.S intelligence and a global monitoring agency that collects intelligence and conducts counterintelligence operations, both domestically and internationally.
+National Security Agency (NSA) – The NSA is a US intelligence and a global monitoring agency that collects intelligence and conducts counterintelligence operations, both domestically and internationally.
 It is also tasked with safeguarding critical U.S IT and communication systems.
-Most of its operations involve elements of signals intelligence or SIGINT, that are clandestine in nature.
+Most of its operations involve elements of signals intelligence or SIGINT, which are clandestine in nature.

-Although both the NSA and the CIA are predominantly civilian intelligence agencies, they are widely different regarding specific responsibilities.
+Although both the NSA and the CIA are predominantly civilian intelligence agencies, they differ significantly in their specific responsibilities.

 United States Secret Service (USSS) – The United States Secret Service is responsible for protecting the top-most U.S political leaders, executives, and their immediate families.
 They also provide protection to former U.S presidents and visiting heads of foreign governments.